NAIST-SE/AttractingContributors/README.md

 Contribute to my [Repository project](https://github.com/Indirafyn/AttractingContributors-Someone) ✅

-[Optional] If you have more time ⏳ you can ask him/her a question, text, or whatever through here lol, probably someday this can reach them 😀, or if you wish to someone dead (ex.
-Albert Einstein) it will be another matter.......
+[Optional] If you have more time ⏳ you can ask him/her a question, text, or whatever through here lol, probably someday this can reach them 😀, or if you wish to someone dead (e.g. Albert Einstein) it will be another matter.......
 There is no guarantee!

 # Who is he/she?